 This course, along with the NT2 exam, is part of the Dutch proficiency level requirements for the master in Medicine in Dutch language for students who have obtained the bachelor ITM degree at Maastricht University, but not completed their secondary education in the Dutch language.
 For more information about the other requirements, please contact askFHML.
 You will focus on both speaking and writing skills.

-Once you have registered, you will gain access to Maastricht University’s online learning environment, the Student Portal.
 You will study independently with the book ‘Hoe zit het met staan?’ under the guidance of a coach who will work with you through Skype.
 You will be able to decide with your coach when your online sessions will take place.

 During your Skype sessions, you will: